sap-tutorials/Tutorials/tutorials/iot-smartsensing-odata/iot-smartsensing-odata.md

     |  Proxy Type     | `Internet` or `OnPremise`| depending if the system is accessible trough the public internet |
     |  Authentication | `BasicAuthentication`, `OAuth2ClientCredentials` ... | based on your setup in the Communication Arrangement or Cloud Connector |

-    >The **URL** field is typical of your custom OData service.
-It could also refers to a custom implementation of a custom OData endpoint for S/4HANA or Decentralised SAP Extended Warehouse Management (SAP EWM).
+    >The **URL** field depends on your custom OData service.
+It could also refer to the implementation of a custom OData endpoint for S/4HANA or Decentralised SAP Extended Warehouse Management (SAP EWM).
-    >It could be applied to expose and use with Smart Sensing, a set of APIs which are not available for specific modules of your ERP system.
+    >You can also use it for exposing to Smart Sensing a set of REST APIs which are not available for the existing modules of your ERP system.

-3. Choose **New Property** under Additional Properties and add the following property:
+3. Under the **Additional Properties** section, choose **New Property** and add the following property:

     |  Property Name    | Sample Value |     Remark
     |  :-------------   | :-------------    | :-------------